KenHeLiqin/Interactive-Lab-Hub/Lab 1/README.md

 To stage the interaction with your interactive device, think about:

-_Setting: This interaction happens on the chair where people work.
-It happens when people sit for extended period of time.
+_Setting:_ This interaction happens on the chair of people's main work station.
+It happens when people sit for too long.

-_Players:_ Who is involved in the interaction?
-Who else is there?
-If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
-Think through all the people who are in the setting.
+_Players:_ This device is desinge for

 _Activity:_ What is happening between the actors?